robbert-vdh/nih-plug/README.md

   cleanly splits the signal into two to five bands using a variety of algorithms and outputs those through auxiliary outputs so they can be accessed and processed individually.
-Meant as an alternative to Bitwig's Multiband FX devices but with cleaner and steeper crossovers.
+Meant as an alternative to Bitwig's Multiband FX devices but with cleaner crossovers and a linear-phase option.
 - [**Diopser**](plugins/diopser) is a totally original phase rotation plugin.
   Useful for oomphing up kickdrums and basses, transforming synths into their evil phase-y cousin, and making everything sound like a cheap Sci-Fi laser